zapulam/StockPredictor/README.md

 python anaylze.py --path predictions/date
 ```

 ...where date corresponds to the date that the prediction script was originally run.
-The analysis will concatenate the historical data with the predicitons data and then sort the stocks by the percent change between the most recent day in the historical data and the last day in the predictions data.
+The analysis will concatenate the historical data with the predictions data and then sort the stocks by the percent change between the most recent day in the historical data and the last day in the predictions data.
 The results are then printed to the command line in the following form...

 ```bash
 Predicted Top 5 stock price increases...